TheRealJ2D/JMenus/README.md

   - Save the file and reload the plugin "/jm reload" (or restart the server), and you're good to go! ✅

-⚠ You can click the copy button and try it in-game!
 ```
 title: '&8&l✦ &e&lExample Menu &8&l✦'
 size: 6